OnurKerimoglu/fabm-nflexpd/README.md

-NflexPD is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation (https://www.gnu.org/licenses/gpl.html), either version 3 of the License, or (at your option) any later version.
+FABM-NflexPD is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation (https://www.gnu.org/licenses/gpl.html), either version 3 of the License, or (at your option) any later version.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 A copy of the license is provided in COPYING.